Web Development

 Key Features of Amazon CloudFront

-• Global Content Delivery: CloudFront utilizes a network of edge locations strategically located around the world to cache and deliver content closer to users, reducing latency and improving performance.
+• Global Content Delivery: CloudFront uses a network of edge locations around the world to cache and deliver content closer to users, reducing latency and improving performance.

 • Security: CloudFront integrates with AWS Web Application Firewall (WAF) and AWS Shield to provide protection against DDoS attacks and other security threats.